grafana/grafana/public/app/plugins/datasource/loki/docs/app_plugin_developer_documentation.md

  *
  * @param streamSelector - The selector for the log stream you want to analyze.
  * @param {Object} [options] - Optional parameters.
- * @param {number} [options.logsCount] - The number of log lines to use in determining parsers and label keys.
+ * @param {number} [options.maxLines] - The number of log lines requested when determining parsers and label keys.
- * Smaller count is recommended for improved query performance.
+ * Smaller maxLines is recommended for improved query performance.
 The default count is 10.
  * @returns A promise containing an object with parser and label key information.
  * @throws An error if the fetch operation fails.
  */
 async function getParserAndLabelKeys(
   streamSelector: string,
-  options?: { logsCount?: number }
+  options?: { maxLines?: number }
 ): Promise<{
   extractedLabelKeys: string[];
   hasJSON: boolean;